Bank Chor: Plot

-At the end, it is revealed that the three who freed the hostages were the actual bank robbers who robbed many banks and all the work done by them was a part to expose the home minister who killed his partner who was a journalist while he was gathering evidence against the home minister.
+At the end, it is revealed that the three who freed the hostages were the actual bank robbers who robbed many banks, and all the work done by them was a part to expose the home minister, who killed his partner, who was a journalist, while he was gathering evidence against the home minister.
 They were also the actual persons who ran away with the money.
-Amjad Khan admits that they are the only robbers whose mind he could not read.
+Amjad Khan admits that they are the only robbers whose minds he could not read.